-Natural world Plants, animals, water, and other organisms and elements that exist requires a solution.
+Natural world Plants, animals, water, and other organisms and elements that exist without contributions from humans.

-Practical problem A situation that a person may encounter in everyday life that societal need that can start from the point of design, manipulation of raw materials, and manufacturing processes, to eventual obsolescence and disposal.
+Practical problem A situation that a person may encounter in everyday life that requires a solution.

+Product life cycle The span of time that an artifact is commissioned to satisfy a societal need that can start from the point of design, manipulation of raw materials, and manufacturing processes, to eventual obsolescence and disposal.